A Bunch of Easy Ways to Reduce Plastic Use in Daily Life

 Listen to me talking about some of my favorite ways to ditch plastic! ⬇

-Breaking up with plastic may be a daunting idea – but there are many easy things you can do to eliminate single-use plastics in your home and life.
+Breaking up with plastic may be a daunting idea – but there are many easy things you can do to eliminate single-use plastics in your home and daily lifestyle.

 Think about your typical trip to the grocery store.
 How much plastic do you come home with?
 If I’m not careful when I shop, I end up with more plastic packaging than I realize, which can be super frustrating.
 Use these tips to be prepared and aware so you can minimize the plastic you bring home with your food.